What is the largest waterfall by volume in Iceland?

 This is my favorite waterfall in Iceland.
 It is completely magnificent to look at!
 It is also one of the many shooting locations of the TV show Game of Thrones.
 It still isn’t recognizable in the show though, as they must have edited it and changed a little postproduction.

 Skógafoss also has an interesting historic myth.
-The Viking ÞrasiÞórólfsson, who settled in Skógar where Skógafoss derives its name from, hid a chest filled with his gold and treasures in a cave behind Skógafoss.
-This mythical chest is now referred to as Þrasakista (translates as “chest of Þrasi”), and back in the 1600’s, three men tried to get the chest from behind the waterfall, but only managed to break a circled handle off it.
-For long, this handle hung on Skógar’s church doors until the church was disused, bu now the handle is located at Skógar museum.
+The Viking ÞrasiÞórólfsson, who settled in Skógar where Skógafoss derives its name, hid a chest filled with his gold and treasures in a cave behind Skógafoss.
+This mythical chest is now referred to as Þrasakista (which translates as “chest of Þrasi”), and back in the 1600s, three men tried to get the chest from behind the waterfall but only managed to break a circled handle off it.
+For a long, this handle hung on Skógar’s church doors until the church was disused, but now the handle is located at Skógar Museum.

 So, are you ready?
 This is the biggest waterfall when it comes to water volume streaming through.
 This waterfall is tremendous!
-It is located in the north-east and runs from the glacier Vatnajökull.
-This is the king of all the waterfalls in Iceland and the most powerful waterfall in whole Europe.
-I extremely recommend you go and feast your eyes with this waterfall.
+It is located in the northeast and runs from the glacier Vatnajökull.
+This is the king of all the waterfalls in Iceland and the most powerful waterfall in the whole of Europe.
+I extremely recommend you go and feast your eyes on this waterfall.

 Dettifoss is also the spectacular waterfall you can see in the opening scene of Ridley Scott’s 2012 science fiction movie, Prometheus.
 In this movie, you can also see the volcano Hekla, and most of the exterior shots filmed are from Iceland’s otherworldly nature.

 Goðafoss means the “waterfall of the Gods”.
-This waterfall runs into a bay which one of the first Vikings to settle here built its house at; Skjálfandaflói.
-If you’re ever passing through the North region of Iceland, this is a must stop waterfall.
+This waterfall runs into a bay where one of the first Vikings to settle here built its house; Skjálfandaflói.
+If you’re ever passing through the North region of Iceland, this is a must-stop waterfall.